 Why am I here?
 I also really enjoyed reading Heidi Julavits on avalanche school in The New York Times Magazine.
 It reminded me of Leslie Jamison’s The Empathy Exams, but more in line with my interests.
 Highly recommend.

 Houseplant heists: Writing for The Guardian, Gray Chapman reports that as plants have become increasingly valuable status symbols, stealing cuttings and “proplifting” has become a big problem.
 This was a fun companion piece to a podcast I’ve recently started listening to called “Plant Crimes.”

 Pinch of Dirt is brought to you by Jessica McKenzie.
 Please forgive any typos, she’s just one human.
 The complete archives are now behind a paywall, but you can become a paying subscriber for unfettered online access, and to show your support for this newsletter.
 If that’s not in the cards, or in your budget, don’t worry: free sign-ups will still receive every issue in their inboxes.

-If you enjoyed this dispatch, consider forwarding this newsletter to your outdoorsy friends (whatever that means!).
+If you enjoyed this dispatch, consider forwarding it to your friends.
 Or you can click the heart button below, which will help internet strangers find this newsletter.